egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 # Multiple Instantiation scenario

-Multiple Instantiation scenario comprises of multiple `named` daemon running within the same host.
+Multiple Instantiation scenario consists of multiple `named` daemon running within the same host.

 For multiple instantiation scenario of `named` daemons, one